Accio/AMIDD/README.md

     1. Introduction to drug discovery
 1. Part II: Bioinformatics and computational biology
     1. Biological sequence analysis
-    1. Phylogenetic analysis and tree thinking
     1. Next-generation sequencing
+    1. Bioinformatics approaches to understanding MoA of compounds
     1. Protein sequence and structure
 1. Part III: Chemoinformatics and computer-aided drug design
     1. Chemical structure representation and search
-    1. Proximity and molecular interactions
+    1. Molecular modelling
     1. Molecular descriptors and QSAR
-1. Part IV: Mathematical modeling
+1. Part IV: Mathematical modelling
-    1. Principles and applications of biological-system modeling
+    1. Principles and applications of modelling in pharmacology
-    1. Pharmacokinetics/Pharmacodynamics (PK/PD) modeling
+    1. Pharmacokinetics (PK) and pharmacodynamics (PD) modelling
     1. Clinical pharmacology and pharmacometrics
 1. Part V: From candidates to drugs (and back)
     1. Emerging biomarkers: imaging and digital biomarker
     1. Clinical trials
-    1. Causal analysis and inference
+    1. From real-world data to causal analysis and inference

 ## Acknowledgement